bazuker/go-telegram-flow/README.md

 # go-telegram-flow
-Menu flow is a paginated menu of inline buttons for Telegram
+Flow is a small framework for Telegram that is based on [this telegram bot package](https://github.com/tucnak/telebot) and [this locale package](https://github.com/tucnak/tr)

 ```Bash
 go get -u github.com/kisulken/go-telegram-flow